 The north rim is at a higher elevation than the south, so don’t visit in winter unless you like driving through snow.
 Chris recommends this whole itinerary is best done in September, or sometime in autumn, to avoid the extremes of desert temperatures and, for later stops, spring thaws causing fast-flowing rivers.

 2. Page, Arizona and Antelope Canyon

-Next stop is in Page, Arizona where one can camp at Lake Powell.
-Lake Powell is a popular haunt for houseboats, so you may be able to stay onboard and get out on the water.
-Page was built for dam builders, and the tour of the dam is recommended.
+The next stop is in Page, Arizona where one can camp at Lake Powell.
+Lake Powell is a popular haunt for houseboats, so you may be able to stay on board and get out on the water.
+Page was built for dam builders, and a tour of the dam is recommended.
 Wake early in the morning and begin to explore Antelope Canyon, a stunning slot canyon.

 Antelope Canyon is characterised by its sleek red sandstone and narrow slot canyons.
 Start at the Lower Antelope Canyon, which is maintained by the Navajo nation, and climb down into the canyon.
 Walk through as far as you are able and, as Chris says, if you can’t take a good picture here, it’s time to sell your camera and try something else.

 Time your journey to make it to the Upper Antelope Canyon by noon to enjoy the overhead light streaming down from above and the shafts of sunlight cutting through the canyon’s shade.
 Access to Upper Antelope Canyon is wheelchair friendly, while the Lower Canyon is not.

 Continuing on to Bryce National Park to watch the sunrise over a sea of hoodoos – naturally occurring spires of rock.
 Bryce is high and cold, so make sure you have a warm sleeping bag if you’re camping overnight.
 After breakfast, hike the Navajo trail through the park.